tomiGoljevscek/Oxide.Docs/source/includes/reign-of-kings/hooks_structure.html.md

 }
 ```

- * Help!
-This is missing a description!
+ * Called when a cube is being placed
+ * No return behavior

 ## OnCubeTakeDamage